scriptituk/xfade-easing/README.md

        are not thread-safe (the st() & ld() functions use contextual allocation)
     4. certain xfade transitions are not implemented because they perform aggregation (distance, fadegrays, hblur)
-    5. a few GL Transitions are also ported, some of which take parameters;
+    5. many GL Transitions are also ported, some of which take parameters;
        to override the default parameters append as CSV after an = sign, e.g. -t gl_PolkaDotsCurtain=10,0.5,0.5 for 10 dots centred (see https://gl-transitions.com/gallery)